sharepointoscar/devopsoscar.github.io/_posts/2019-04-22-using-tekton-pipelines-in-jenkins-x-part-1.md

 1. **Static Jenkins** - which is used as the build controller
 2. **Serverless** - which uses Tekton Pipelines
+3. **Mixed** - In this topology, you add Jenkins as an `app` via `jx add app jx-app-jenkins` and can choose per app where the pipeline should run!

 We focus on the second topology on this multi-part post.